-CLAC began writing annuity business in late 2014, with the majority being clients of Colonial Pension Services Ltd. The GPW for the annuity business grew to BD\$405,302 in 2018.
-CLAC continues to focus the annuity business on supporting clients of other affiliate company's in the Group.
+CLAC began writing annuity business in late 2014, with the majority being clients of Colonial Pension Services Ltd. The GPW for the annuity business grew to BD\$431,981 in 2019.
+CLAC continues to focus the annuity business on supporting clients of other affiliate companies in the Group.
 Investment returns and pricing for the annuity products are reviewed by the Group's Investment Committee.